1. What is the MERGE statement used for in

 Yes, you can perform complex

-calculations and transformations inside the UPDATE
+calculations and transformations inside the UPDATE and INSERT

 clauses.
 This allows you to modify data in the target table based on the